We extend greetings to those who are new to the Guild, and gratitude

 of London Theatre.

-The focus of our proceedings was a beautiful new floor
+The focal point of our festivities was a beautiful new floor

 monument, carved by WAYNE

-HART, to commemorate the life and legacy of
+HART, to celebrate the life and legacy of

 SIR JOHN GIELGUD.
 By design the occasion linked two resonant birthdays,